Standards of Operation – Enabling Safe Pharmacy Practice

 - DMs in both community and hospital pharmacies (designated contacts) are responsible for cultivating and fostering a safety culture grounded in continuous quality improvement and shared learning and for promoting open and honest discussions about medication incidents.
 They are expected to become familiar with the requirements under the sSOP and Standards of Operation and educate staff in their pharmacies.

-- DMs in community pharmacies should also ensure that staff complete the required web-based training on the AIMS program available on the Pharmapod platform once onboarded.
+- DMs in community pharmacies should also ensure that staff complete the required e-learning modules about the AIMS Program, which can be accessed from the Pharmapod platform once onboarded or from the College website.

 - All pharmacists and pharmacy technicians should ensure that they understand their obligations under the sSOP and actively participate in facilitating the integration of the four medication safety program and quality improvement requirements in the pharmacy.